 This question is a tricky one for me.
-I decided to apply for an ESL job on a bit of a whim to be honest; I’d always wanted to travel but hadn’t had the finances to be able to do so.
+I decided to apply for an ESL job on a bit of a whim, to be honest, I’d always wanted to travel but hadn’t had the finances to be able to do so.
 Teaching in China would challenge me and allow me to experience the country on a budget.
 When I heard that my accommodation and flights would be paid for, it became less the question of why and more the question of why not.

 What type of school did you work in?

-I worked in Wuhan at a private language institution.
+I worked in Wuhan for a private language institution.
 Our students ranged from three years old right up to fourteen and their ability varied hugely.
 This meant I was always refining my teaching methods in order to reach every student.

 When did you work?